July 6, 2017 |0 min read

 How do cats cool themselves?

 Cats are professional couch potatoes.
-While you may be envious of the layabout lifestyle of cats, they’re actually working hard to keep himself cool this summer.
+While you may be envious of the layabout lifestyle of cats, they’re actually working hard to keep themselves cool this summer.

 One of the best ways cats keep their body temperature down is by sleeping and resting most of the day.
 When it’s nearing triple digits outside, you won’t find your cat romping around.
 Let the little guy conserve energy, then wake him for play time after dark.